lanbengbeng/fdbus-doc/docs/manual.rst

 This manual describes a new type of ``IPC`` mechanism: Fast Distributed Bus (``FDBus``).
-From the perspective of ``IPC`` (Inter-Process Communication), ``FDBus`` has similarities with widely used ``D-Bus`` (Desktop Bus), but ``FDBus`` has its own advantages, more complete functions, higher performance and convenient use, in addition to supporting ``IPC`` in the host.
-It can also be networked between multiple hosts, and can customize security policies to support different security levels. ``FDBus`` is built on sockets (``Unix`` domain and ``TCP``) and serialized and deserialized using Google protobuf. ``FDBus`` supports the name of a string as the server address.
-The ``name server`` automatically assigns a ``Unix`` domain address and a ``TCP`` port number to the server, so that the service name is used between the client and the server.
+From the perspective of ``IPC`` (Inter-Process Communication), ``FDBus`` has similarities with widely used ``D-Bus`` (Desktop Bus), but ``FDBus`` has its own advantages, more complete functions, higher performance and convenient use.
+It can also be networked between multiple hosts in addition to supporting ``IPC`` in the host.
+And can customize security policies to support different security levels. ``FDBus`` is built on sockets (``Unix`` domain and ``TCP``) and serialized and deserialized using Google protobuf. ``FDBus`` supports the name of a string as the server address.
+The ``name server`` automatically assigns a ``Unix`` domain address and a ``TCP`` port number to the server, so that the addressing between the client and the server through the service name can be achieved .

 ``FDBus`` aims to provide a connection-oriented, scalable, secure and reliable ``IPC`` mechanism between client-servers, and then develop into a middleware development framework for cross-platform